nargarawr/www-project-integration-standards/scripts/cre_sync/README.md

-make library out of file format and spreadsheet template parsers add the ability for a mapping document to have multiple yamls in it add conditional export (select the standards you want exported and if you want to see the CRE ids or not, get spreadsheet with mappings) write docs and record usage gif add dockerfile???
+make library out of file format and spreadsheet template parsers add the ability for a mapping document to have multiple yamls in it add conditional export (select the standards you want exported and if you want to see the CRE ids or not, get spreadsheet with mappings)  (gap analysis use case) write docs and record usage gif add dockerfile???

 add github actions ci/cd